Deck Name: The Modern Witch Tarot by Lisa Sterle

 Why you will love the Modern Witch Tarot Deck

-This deck looks simple from the first look, but the layers of meaning and connection wash over you ask you get to know the cards.
+This deck looks simple at first look, but the layers of meaning and connection wash over you ask you get to know the cards.

 I love the ethnic diversity and the characters look like true representations of daily life (or at least mine, accustomed to living in a city where everyone is from somewhere else).